Book Review – Crawl Cram Grind Fail by Bill Gillard

 ~tara caribou

-I will also, as a side-note, say, it may seem that I am harsh on many writers for their editing, formatting, grammar, punctuation, etc. I do so unapologetically.
-One, because this is a review, not a popularity contest.
-Two, because honest criticism should help us grow as artists.
+A FINAL NOTE ON REVIEWS: it may seem that I am harsh on many writers for their editing, formatting, grammar, punctuation, etc. I do so unapologetically.
+First, because this is a review not a popularity contest.
+Second, because honest criticism should help us grow as artists.

 The fact of the matter is, these things MATTER.
 A mathematician must use his tools and use them correctly to be an effective mathematician.
-A surgeon cannot simply say, “I know I can’t sew the wound closed but at least I could remove the appendix or whatever it’s called.”
+A surgeon cannot simply say, “I know I can’t sew the wound closed but at least I could remove the appendix or whatever that thing is called.”
 Same with writers.
-We can’t claim to be writers but refuse to use proper spelling, grammar, and punctuation.
+We can’t claim to be writers yet refuse to use proper spelling, grammar, and punctuation.
 We can’t claim to be a photographer just because we know how to push the button on the camera (or phone).
 There’s an art to it.

-So while I may appreciate the artist as a person and their words, I believe that it does us all a disservice to say lower quality editing is okay.
-Believe in yourself!
+So while I may appreciate the artist as a person and their words, I believe that it does us all a disservice to claim that lower quality editing is okay, whether in word, deed, or omission of criticism.
+Instead: believe in yourself!
 Believe in the power of your words!
 Put the effort into being the very best you can be.
 Ask for help.
 Grow and learn.

-13 Comments on “Book Review – Crawl Cram Grind Fail
+13 Comments on “Book Review – Crawl Cram Grind Fail by Bill Gillard

-1. Very insightful review with some interesting stories recommended – thanks for sharing an intriguing collection! 🙂
+1. Very insightful review with some interesting stories recommended – thanks for sharing an intriguing collection! :)

 Liked by 1 person